distanceworkshops/distanceworkshops.github.io/intro-feb-2025.md

 You should have familiarity, not necessarily proficiency, with the R programming language; code will be provided for conducting the 9 workshop exercises.

 ## Registration
 The registration fee is 225 GBP.
 All participants are asked to abide by our [workshop code of conduct](code-of-conduct).
-Registration will soon open through the [St Andrews Online Shop](https://onlineshop.st-andrews.ac.uk/conferences-and-events/events/creem/creem-online-live-workshop-introductory-distance-sampling-7th-october-18th-october-2024).
-Closing date for registration is **09 September 2024**.
+Registration will open in mid-November 2024 through the St Andrews Online Shop.
+Closing date for registration is **28 January 2025**.

 ### Payment
-Payment should be made using the [online store](https://onlineshop.st-andrews.ac.uk/conferences-and-events/events/creem/creem-online-live-workshop-introductory-distance-sampling-7th-october-18th-october-2024) at the University of St Andrews.
+Payment should be made using the online store at the University of St Andrews.
 Follow the link to the online store to register and make payment.

 ## Testimonials
 > I really like your teaching style.
 The pace is steady enough for ample note taking, but quick enough to keep my attention span.
 The humour gets me chuckling alone at my desk.
 The concepts are so easy to understand and relate to.
 Some of these concepts I’ve been aware of for a long time in a kind of ‘working knowledge’ way, but hearing you describe the theory behind them is giving me a lot of ‘oh yeah!’ moments.
 It is a real pleasure and is giving me a lot to think about for my own teaching.  — Dr Sarah Marley, <em>University of Portsmouth</em>